tenderle/ptable/README.md

 -   Add test environment
 -   Improve accuracy of ptable by means of digits-functionality
 -   Add generic functions in pt\_methods.R, e.g. plot(...)
+-   Add optimization for predrawn allocation if `type="abs"`

 ### Installation